yzerlaut/yzerlaut.github.io/README.md

 **Welcome to my personal webpage !**

-I am a _Junior Professor in Computational Neuroscience_ teaching at [Sorbonne Université](https://www.sorbonne-universite.fr/) and performing research at the [Paris Brain Institute (ICM)](https://institutducerveau-icm.org/).
-I study the *principles of information processing in cortical networks* by using different theoretical and computational tools (see below).
+I am a _Junior Professor in Computational Neuroscience_ at [Sorbonne Université](https://www.sorbonne-universite.fr/).
+I perform my research at the [Paris Brain Institute (ICM)](https://institutducerveau-icm.org/) where I study the *principles of information processing in cortical networks* using theoretical and computational approaches.

-In the laboratory (teams of [Nelson Rebola](https://therebolalab.org) and [Alberto Bacci](https://baccilab.org)), we combine this computational approach with neurophysiological recordings (optophysiology, electrophysiology) and experimental manipulations of brain activity (optogenetics, chemogenetics, genetic deletion).
+I am a member of the [Rebola lab](https://therebolalab.org) and we closely collaborate with the [Bacci lab](https://baccilab.org).
+Together, we combine those computational approaches with neurophysiological recordings (opto- and electrophysiology) and experimental manipulations (optogenetics, pharmacology, knockouts, ...) to study cerebral processing and its dysfunctions.

+Here is a quick overview of the different aspects of my research:

 ## Theoretical Neuroscience